rtCamp/gutenberg-fields-middleware/README.md

 }
 ```

-Alternatively the middleware can also be used just by enqueuing  `buid/middleware.js` file
+Alternatively the middleware can also be used just by enqueuing `buid/middleware.js` file as dependency.

 ## Available Fields